jmcooper/angular-hogwarts-tdd-kata/README.md

 Test 5 test vs code feels icky

-finished in 1 hour with all bugs fixing.
+Finished in 1 hour with all bugs fixing.